PyGEM-Community/PyGEM-notebooks/README.md

 ## Wrappers
-Within the wrappers subdirectory, one can find a couple of example PyGEM wrappers for executing calibration and/or simulation using a shell script, or a slurm script.
+Within the wrappers subdirectory, one can find example PyGEM wrappers for executing calibration and/or simulation using a shell script, or a slurm script.

 ## To-Do